BIOS3010/Module-11-Genome-Assembly/01-Get_fastq_files.md

 # Download PacBio HiFi reads
 In these exercises we will download and inspect fastq-files from genome sequencing projects of SARS-CoV-2, just like we did in Module 10.
 However, this time we will use PacBio Hifi reads generated with the [HiFiViral SARS-CoV-2 kit](https://www.pacb.com/research-focus/microbiology/public-health/covid-19-sequencing-tools-and-resources/).
+You can work either on the analysis server or locally.
+If you work locally I highly recommend that you have `conda` and `git` installed.

 Go to the NCBI SRA SARS-CoV-2 database (see Module 10) and find PacBio HiFi sequencing experiments by ticking the boxes on the left.
 Click on one SRA sample (if you have trouble click [here](https://www.ncbi.nlm.nih.gov/sra/SRX15953134[accn])).
 Download the fastq file to the server using whatever method you want (I suggest going through ENA like in Module 10), Run FastQC ([see Module 10](https://github.com/BIOS3010/Module-10-HTS/blob/main/00-Get_started.md#installing-and-using-software-on-a-linux-system)) and answer the following questions: